 There are many different legal factors that go into this type of giving, so make sure you’re expanding your team as needed.
 Planned giving is also a delicate manner, since you’ll be cultivating donors making end-of-life plans.
 Make sure to approach this type of giving with sensitivity and respect.

 How do you currently reward your major donors?
 A great way to acknowledge and thank your biggest supporters is through a major donor society.
-There are a lot of perks to creating an exclusive club, some of which include:
+To increase opportunities, you might consider offering different perks at distinct giving levels along the way to ultimately guide donors towards making a major gift.

 These events are usually live auctions or galas and can be held in person or online.
-Online events are a great way to reach people across the country and make your event even more successful.
+Online events are a great way to reach people across the country or even abroad and make your event even more successful by being more accessible.

 To make sure your event is as successful as possible, and to help make future events run more smoothly, make sure you have the following items: